ibm-cloud-docs/codeengine/cmd_defs.md

    This value is *optional*.

 `--ephemeral-storage`, `--es`
 :   The amount of ephemeral storage for this job run.
 Use `M` for megabytes or `G` for gigabytes.
 This value is *optional*.
+The default value is `400M`.

 `--force`, `-f`
 :   Do not verify the existence of specified configmap and secret references.
 Configmap references are specified with the `--env-from-configmap` option.
 Secret references are specified with the `--env-from-secret` or `--registry-secret` options.
 This value is *optional*.
 The default value is `false`.